Personal Brand: Lessons From the Scottish Highland Clans

 Whilst “personal brand” may be modern terminology, managing one’s personal brand or reputation goes back hundreds, if not thousands of years.

 I recently completed a short course with the University of Glasgow – The History of the Scottish Highland Clans.
-I took the course because of my Scottish heritage, a general interest in history and the fact that one of the topics covered was the feud between Clan Campbell and Clan McGregor, which are both surnames that appear in the Scottish branches of my family tree.
+I took the course because of my Scottish heritage, a general interest in history and the fact that one of the topics covered was the feud between Clan Campbell and Clan McGregor.
+Both of these surnames appear in the Scottish branches of my family tree.

 One thing that surprised me about the clans in general, was the fact that clan chiefs strategically managed their personal brand.